Basic Philosophy of the Suzuki Approach

 It is constant praise and encouragement that makes this approach most successful.
 Although Suzuki taught that every child can learn and develop musicality, I also believe that each child learns at his or her own rate.
 My teaching style incorporates praise and new challenges in each lesson.
 As the parent or guardian, you are always encouraged to praise your child, but please allow the teacher to offer corrections and instruction during lessons, as this will prevent confusion.

 Dr. Suzuki believed the joy of learning music should be shared throughout the community.
-Therefore, students of this approach participate in weekly group classes where they have the opportunity to practice performing in front of and alongside their peers, and practice supporting one another.
-Weekly group classes also encourage memorization of repertoire for easier daily practicing and future performing.
+Therefore, students of this approach participate in regularly scheduled group classes where they have the opportunity to practice performing in front of and alongside their peers, and practice supporting one another.
+Group classes also encourage memorization of repertoire for easier daily practicing and future performing.

 Each family should arrive at their lessons on time (early enough to unpack, get settled, etc.) with all necessary materials (instrument, shoulder rest, music books, practice notebook).
 The parent or student should use a practice notebook to write down questions, as well as at-home practice assignments.
 Each student should have access to recordings of their working pieces and review pieces at home (Suzuki CD, YouTube or iTunes playlist).

 Students are expected to maintain a regular practice schedule at home.
 Dr. Suzuki said, “Practice only on the days they eat”!
 The study of music is very rewarding, but requires daily effort and discipline.
 I will give specific, achievable weekly practice goals, and will only be able to assign new material when the previous goals are attained.
 Parents are expected to oversee practice sessions of their young children, so I will provide games and activities that make at-home assignments more successful and rewarding.